 Ballyroney Lackan Bog Walk

 The small hamlet of Ballyroney is located on the banks of the Upper River Bann between Dromara and Rathfriland, County Down.
 Patrick Bronte, father of the famous literary sisters, was born in the nearby townland of Imdel in 1777.
+Captain Mayne Reid – a successful 19th century writer of adventure stories was born in Ballyroney in 1818.

 The walk crosses Lackan Bog via – ‘The Green Road’ – an old bog rampart (a raised path across a bog) and asserted public footpath which runs for approx. 1 mile across the bog from Lackan Road to Dickson’s Hill Road/ Dodd’s Hill and provides great views over this bog habitat.
 The special and fragile nature of this habitat is reflected in its designation as an Area of Special Scientific Interest (ASSI).
 Formerly a raised bog, but now completely cut over, Lackan Bog represents one of the largest single blocks of lowland peat left in County Down.
 It is one of the most important sites in Ireland for dragonflies.
 13 out of 22 Irish species have been spotted in the bog.
 The best time to see them is between March and October.